Bridlington, Scarborough & York 5 Days - Monarch

 Day 5 - Return Travel

 Coach holidays to Bridlington just got more exciting.
 New to the Leisureplex portfolio for 2019, the Monarch Hotel is situated in prime position on Bridlington's seafront.
 The resort's flat promenade offers a relaxing stroll into town.
 Guests can enjoy panoramic sea views from the restaurant and bar.
 Ground floor resident's lounge included.
 Entertainment room with dance floor.
 All 51 bedrooms are en-suite with Freeview TV and tea/coffee making facilities.
-Lift serves all floors.
+Lift serves all floors apart from the 6th floor. any guest would need to negotiate 15 steps to access this floor from the fifth floor.
+Please ensure you submit a special requirements form if you have any mobility difficulties which may affect your holiday.
 Limited free car parking.